-Two representatives from DCSPA will serve as members of the Advisory Employee Benefit Committee ("Benefits Committee") in accordance with the established bylaws.
+One representative from SBU will serve as a member of the Advisory Employee Benefit Committee ("Benefits Committee") in accordance with the established Benefits Committee bylaws.

-F. Payments and Benefits Upon Death
+F. Payments and Benefits Upon Death.

-1. In accordance with NRS 281.155, the beneficiary of any employee who becomes deceased while actively employed by the County will be entitled to all wages, reimbursements, and leave payouts the employee would be entitled to had the employee separated for any other reason.

-2. Additionally, if an employee is killed in the line of duty, the County will provide the following additional benefits:

-a. \$20,000 in addition to life insurance, to the beneficiary of the employee to assist in memorial, funeral, internment, or cremation expenses.
+- 1. In accordance with NRS 281.155, the beneficiary of any employee who becomes deceased while actively employed by the County will be entitled to all wages, reimbursements, and leave payouts the employee would be entitled to had the employee separated for any other reason. - 2.
+Additionally, if an employee becomes deceased while acting in the course and scope of their employment, the County will provide the following additional benefits: - a. \$20,000 in addition to life insurance, to the beneficiary of the employee to assist in memorial, funeral, internment, or cremation expenses. - b.

-b.
 100% of the medical premiums of the least expensive plan offered for the dependents of the deceased employee for a period of five years from the date of the employee's death.

-ARTICLE 10.
-HOURS.
+ARTICLE 10 HOURS